 A Psychiatrist has gone to medical school to become a doctor, and has decided to specialize in mental health and mental illness.
 They have their M.D., and they focus mainly on diagnosis and symptom management of complex mental health and mental illness largely through the use of pharmaceuticals.
 They have long wait lists, usually over 6-8 months long, and can only be accessed by a referral from a family doctor.
 While they are covered by Canadian health coverage, they do not generally provide ongoing therapy, counselling, or life coaching.

 A Psychologist holds a Ph.D, while an Psychotherapist (RP) holds a Master's degree.
-A Psychologist has the ability to diagnose clients, which an RP cannot do, but usually your family doctor is your best choice for a diagnosis anyway for mental health (if that is something you are looking for).
-Your family doctor can diagnose mental health in a regular appointment, which is covered by OHIP, as is all medical care by family doctors.
+A Psychologist has the ability to diagnose clients, which an RP cannot do, but usually your family doctor is your best choice for a diagnosis for mental health as they are trained in this area and covered by our healthcare (if that is something you are looking for).
+Your family doctor can diagnose mental health in a regular appointment.

-A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a higher level of education in those specific areas - but if you are looking at the therapy aspect of counselling, the services by an RP and a Psychologist are virtually the same and the training is very much the same.
+A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a more specific level of training in those specific areas - but if you are looking at the therapy aspect of counselling, the services by an RP and a Psychologist are virtually the same.

 I know that is a lot of information, but I hope that helps you in making the right decision for you and/or your family in finding the right service provider and choosing the route that best fits your specific needs.
 Feel free to contact me if you have any further questions.